malsmr21/malsmr21/README.md

 ---

-✨ *This profile README highlights my projects, learning notes, and real-world experiences in marketing technology.*
+✨ *This profile README highlights my projects, recognition, learning notes, and real-world experiences in marketing technology.*